-3D Modeling Techniques Defined ZW3D vs Fusion 360 Lesson 10
+3D Modeling Techniques Defined ZW3D vs Fusion 360 Lesson 11 Streamlined Sketching Exposed Two

-with all of the major CAD products and I have found in all the presentations an extremely
+comparisons with all of the 3D CAD programs and I have found in all the presentations an extremely

 complex sketching process.